sam-lerner/unique-password-generator-sl/README.md

 ## Mock-Up

-The following is an image of the website as it displays on load:
+The following is an animation of the expected website interaction:

 ![website demo](./password_nav_crop.gif)